Tomato Allergy

 So what is solanine, the active alkaloid in nightshades?
 What are its effects?

-• The chemical that transmits nerve impulses from one nerve ending to the next is acetylcholine – once it has transmitted a nerve impulse it has done its job and is no longer needed so it is broken down by an enzyme called acetylcholinesterase and recycled.
+• The chemical that transmits nerve impulses from one nerve ending to the next is acetylcholine.
+Once it has transmitted a nerve impulse it has done its job and no longer needed.
+Acetylcholinesterase enzyme breaks down by the acetylcholinesterase enzyme.
+What is left is recycled.

-• Solanine (or tomatine from tomatoes) slows the production of this acetylcholinesterase, so acetylcholine isn’t broken down as fast as it’s being produced.
+• Solanine (or tomatine from tomatoes) slows the production of acetylcholinesterase.
+So acetylcholine isn’t broken down as fast as it is produced.

 • Acetylcholine builds up causing a ‘traffic jam’ of stimulation at the receptor nerve endings.

-• This overstimulation can lead to muscle weakness, muscle twitching, hypertension, increased intestinal contractions (causing pain, physical discomfort and diarrhea) and increased secretions of tear, sweat, saliva, gastric and intestinal glands.
+• This overstimulation can lead to muscle weakness, muscle twitching, hypertension, increased intestinal contractions (causing pain, physical discomfort and diarrhoea) and increased secretions of tear, sweat, saliva, gastric and intestinal glands.

 • All nightshade foods contain solanine, a strong acetylcholinesterase inhibitor.
 This is what makes excessive consumption of nightshade foods unsuitable for many people.

-For a diet that seeks to maintain a strong and healthy nervous and neuromuscular system there is considerable evidence that the safest approach is to avoid nightshade vegetables and to eat food that is grown without the use of carbamate or organophosphate pesticides, i.e. organic food.
-Before the discovery of chemical pesticides, nicotine was a widely used insecticide.
+There is evidence that for a diet that seeks to maintain a healthy nervous, the safest approach is to avoid nightshade vegetables and to eat organic.
+Nicotine was a widely used insecticide before the discovery of Organophosphates.
 It kills insects in the same way, but chemical sprays are cheaper and longer-lasting.
-Until they were replaced by hormones and antibiotics, organophosphate pesticides were also used by livestock farmers as growth-promoters – the mechanism whereby they cause muscle weakness and increase secretions of digestive fluids also causes animals to exercise less and eat more, thereby fattening them up more quickly.
+Livestock farmers used Organophosphates as growth-promoters until they were replaced by hormones and antibiotics.
+The mechanism where muscle weakness and increase secretions of digestive fluids causes animals to exercise less and eat more.
+Thus fattening them up more quickly.

 What is it that makes tobacco so addictive?
-Why is it that sometimes only chips will do, or we are gagging for a pizza?
+Why is it that sometimes only chips will do, or we are hankering for a pizza?
 Solanine, by inhibiting the breakdown of acetylcholine, stimulates increased activity of the acetylcholine receptors in the brain and this leads to increased flow of adrenaline.
 This increases the heart rate, blood pressure and leads to increased blood glucose levels.
-This mild increase in energy level is achieved, along with a reduced nervous sensitivity; producing a combination of calmness and stimulation.
+This gives a reduced nervous sensitivity and mild increase in energy; producing a combination of calmness and stimulation.
 This provides short term relief in the face of the stresses and pressures of modern life.
-In the longer term it puts a strain on the nervous system as the receptors are being overstimulated.
+Long term overstimulation of these receptors puts a strain on the nervous system.

 The websites that come recommended by us are: